Visas for non-EU/non-British students on your French trip

 School trip visa guidance from the French Consulate

-- Be a pupil at a general education school (up to sixth form) in the UK;
+• They are a pupil at a general education school (up to sixth form) in the UK;

-- Be on an organised school trip with their own school;
+• They are on an organised school trip with their own school;

-- Be resident in the UK
+• They are resident in the UK (valid residence permit)

-- Students of further education colleges or universities / Accompanying teachers / Youth organisations are not eligible;
+• Students of further education colleges or universities / Accompanying teachers / Youth organisations are not eligible;

-- Children must have their own passports and cannot travel on a parent’s passport;
+• Children must have their own passports and cannot travel on a parent’s passport;

-- Note that this, alike a visa, cannot completely guarantee entry into France.
+• Note that this, alike a visa, cannot completely guarantee entry into France;

-- The decision to allow people to travel or not is made by the Border Police on the day of travel.
+• The decision to allow people to travel or not is made by the Border Police on the day of travel.

 Click here to download a copy of the French Consulate's guidance letter